 We have all seen how every organization or business that ever had our email is dealing with COVID-19.
 Your institution/organization has likely sent a similar email (probably multiple messages as things continue to change).
 This is a great time to continue to let people know what is going on and how you and your team are responding.
-Share what that means for you, your school/college, program, fellow staff, faculty, students, and those you serve.
+Share what that means for you, your organization, program, fellow staff, organizational leaders, and those you serve.

 Introduce a value proposition